hotosm/learnosm/_posts/en/0500-10-23-tasking-manager3_en.md

   ![TM Quick Start 1][]
 2. Visit [http://tasks.hotosm.org/](http://tasks.hotosm.org/) and log in via the upper right corner
   ![TM Quick Start 2][]
+  > You must provide a valid email address in your profile (accessible through the first entry in the menu in the upper right corner) before you can start mapping.
 3. Click on "Contribute" and find a mapping project to work on
   ![TM Quick Start 3][]
 4. Read the instructions for the project